 Esperanto Day, July 26, celebrates the birth of a language aimed at fostering harmony among peoples.
-Is it still relevant today?
+How is it faring today?

 by Pisana Ferrari – cApStAn Ambassador to the Global Village